-It’s been a little over 3 years since our family has paid for cable TV, and truth be told we don’t miss it a bit.
-We don’t miss the cable-only TV shows, we don’t miss the special offerings such as the home improvement channels or science channels.
+It’s been a little over three years since our family has paid for cable TV, and truth be told we don’t miss it a bit.
+We don’t miss the cable-only TV shows; we don’t miss the special offerings such as the home improvement channels or science channels.

 We brought our TV bill down from $720+ a year to $108 a year simply by switching to Netflix.
 Streaming services such as Netflix and Hulu offer many of the same great shows that cable or satellite offer, but for a fraction of the cost.

-Differences Between Hulu & Netflix
+Differences Between Netflix vs. Hulu

 Hulu offers two simple but effective plans: